A short-term roadmap can be found from the in-game menu.

 My goal is to work with the Community to create a fun, realistic (but with simplifications), and fun space flight simulator.

-A simulator like this needs VR support, and this is why I decided to release a preliminary support for Virtual Reality event before the 1.0 milestone, just to get started with VR development.
+A simulator like this needs VR support, and this is why I decided to release a preliminary support for Virtual Reality even before the 1.0 milestone, just to get started with VR development.
 You can consider the implementation as being in a research phase and is currently not affecting the price of the product.

-It leverages the SteamVR SDK.
+It leverages the OpenXR API.
 I have had support for VR in internal branches for a long time but have not yet had the time to focus on it.
 I decided to just release its current state, so those who wish can start helping me in testing this.
 This is in an experimental phase and requires an HMD with motion controllers.

 Multiplayer is considered and will be reaching it's 2nd phase of development after the 1.0 release.
 This means that the work has started on releasing a player driven Mission Control for Mercury (the Mercury Control Center) and Apollo Mission Control (MOCR).
 This allows a Mercury Astronaut or Apollo Astronaut (a player) to host the game session as a multiplayer game.
 Telemetry is being broadcasted from the spacecraft to the Mission Control Center.
 Other players can join in and work as a team to execute planned missions, and react to failures.